What is a shareholder loan?

 Repairing a shareholder loan using the dividend method

-First of all, the company needs to investigate if the financial report gives the option of distributing a dividend to the shareholders.
+First, the company needs to investigate if the financial report allows dividends distribution to the shareholders.

 It will require that the company has reserves available from previous years’ profits.

 Also, it is worth noticing that distributing dividends during the first fiscal is not possible.

 If it is possible to distribute a dividend, the payment to the shareholder is considered a gross dividend.